amir-qasemi/shop-discount/README.md

 Some pacakges which do not correspond to bussiness features(internal services), are not following the above 4-layering rule to keep the code simple.
 ## Tests
 Some test cases were added as simple test cases to demonstrate unit testing and integration testing.
 The test cases are by no mean exhaustive.

 Current code coverage for discount package is: **50%**
+## Run
+Currently running the application is only possible through test, because much of the necessary codes are just dummy implementations.

 ## Time Spent
 **Total** ~ 20h